kritajs/krita.js/tools/bindgen/README.md

 - Custom headers for `libkis` to allow krita.js to call `libkis` from C++.
 These headers do a few things:
   - Allow us to purposely ignore any third-party dependencies and problematic includes such as `KoColorSpaceMaths.h` and CMake's auto-generated `kritalibkis_export.h`.
 See [this PR](https://github.com/tommyquant/krita.js/pull/4) for more info.
   - Simplify which headers we actually need to include.
 Bindgen forward declares classes where possible instead of including which reduces nested includes and their dependencies.
+  - Removes Qt macros so that we don't need to use `moc` (a Qt build tool) to compile the headers.
 - `libkis` to JavaScript bindings
 - `libkis` TypeScript types